Credit Card Icon

 Pterygium Surgery: What to Expect During the Procedure

-We understand that undergoing an eye procedure can be a significant experience.
+We understand that undergoing an eye surgery can be a stressful experience.
+Please share any concerns or questions you may have.
 During the procedure, the surgeon will carefully extract the abnormal tissue from your eye.
 Typically, this process lasts about 30 to 45 minutes and is performed under local anesthesia.
-While some patients may experience mild discomfort, rest assured that pterygium surgery is generally well-tolerated.
+While some patients may experience mild discomfort, rest assured that the procedure is generally well-tolerated.

-To enhance your recovery, the surgeon may use techniques such as conjunctival autografting to cover the area where the growth was removed.
-This method significantly reduces the risk of recurrence, giving you peace of mind.
+To enhance your recovery, the surgeon may use techniques such as grafting to cover the area where the growth was removed.
+This method significantly reduces the risk of conjunctival autografting complications, giving you a better outcome.

-We encourage you to share any concerns or questions you may have prior to the procedure.
+We encourage you to ask any questions you may have prior to the procedure.
 Open communication ensures a seamless experience, and we are here to help you through this process.

 This flowchart outlines the steps of the pterygium surgery process — follow the arrows to understand how the procedure will progress from start to finish.